Towards Automatic Evaluation and High-Quality Pseudo-Parallel Dataset Construction for Audio Editing: A Human-in-the-Loop Method: Dataset Construction

 \subsection{Basic Information of AuditScore}

 AuditScore is a human-annotated dataset comprising 6,360 pairs of original and edited audio samples, totaling 35.3 hours in duration.
-These samples are generated using 23 distinct system configurations across seven representative audio editing approaches: SDEdit \citep{mengsdedit}, DDIM \citep{ho2020denoising, song2020denoising}, Edit-Friendly DDPM \citep{huberman2024edit, manor2024zero}, CycleDiffusion \citep{wu2023latent}, AP-adapter \citep{tsai2024audio}, MusicGen \citep{copet2023simple}, and Human Edit(manual editing).
-For diffusion-based methods (SDEdit, DDIM, Edit-Friendly DDPM, and CycleDiffusion), we adopt two state-of-the-art generative backbones—Tango2 \citep{majumder2024tango} and Auffusion \citep{xue2024auffusion}—to synthesize the edited audio.
+These samples are generated using 23 distinct system configurations across seven representative audio editing approaches: SDEdit, DDIM, Edit-Friendly DDPM, CycleDiffusion, AP-adapter, MusicGen, and Human Edit(manual editing).
+For diffusion-based methods (SDEdit, DDIM, Edit-Friendly DDPM, and CycleDiffusion), we adopt two state-of-the-art generative backbones Tango2 ~\cite{majumder2024tango} and Auffusion ~\cite{xue2024auffusion} to synthesize the edited audio.
 To further promote diversity and enhance model generalization, each configuration is instantiated with three inversion timesteps (75, 125, and 175 out of 200), allowing finer control over the degree of editing.
 This setup is specifically applied to SDEdit, Edit-Friendly DDPM, and CycleDiffusion to explore a wider range of editing intensities and semantic variations.

-To construct a representative and diverse dataset, we began by selecting original audio samples and corresponding captions from the AudioCaps dataset \citep{kim2019audiocaps}.
-Captions were clustered into 100 semantic groups using GTE-Large text embeddings \citep{li2023towards}, from which 2–3 audio samples were manually selected per cluster.
-For each selected audio, we crafted three types of editing instructions—Addition, Deletion, and Replacement—yielding a shared pool of 240 instructions across all systems.
-Additionally, several representative systems were assigned 30 unique instructions to further increase variation in editing scenarios.
-In total, AuditScore covers over 200 distinct audio event types, with editing operations introducing more than 150 novel events.
-The rich variety of methods, model architectures, editing parameter settings, and content diversity enables AuditScore to capture a wide spectrum of editing behaviors, audio qualities, and modeling challenges—making it a comprehensive and robust benchmark for training and evaluating audio editing evaluation models.
+To construct a representative and diverse dataset, we first select original audio samples and corresponding captions from AudioCaps.
+The captions are clustered into 100 semantic groups using GTE-large~\cite{li2023towards} text embeddings, from which 2 to 3 audio samples are manually selected per cluster.
+For each selected audio, we design three types of editing instructions, including Addition, Deletion, and Replacement, resulting in a shared pool of 240 instructions across all systems.
+In addition, each representative systems are assigned 30 unique instructions to further increase the diversity of editing scenarios.
+Overall, AuditScore covers more than 200 distinct audio event types, with editing operations introducing over 150 novel events.
+The diversity in algorithms, model architectures, editing parameters, and audio content enables AuditScore to capture a wide range of editing behaviors and quality variations, making it a robust source of expert-informed knowledge for training and evaluating automatic audio editing evaluation models.